Texas Tech University System HomepageTexas Tech University System Homepage

 STUDENT REGENT

 Eli Heath was appointed as Student Regent for the Board of Regents of the Texas Tech University System (TTU System) on May 30, 2025, by Gov. Greg Abbott.
-Heath’s one-year term began on June 1 and will expire on May 31, 2026.
+Heath serves on the Academic, Clinical and Student Affairs Committee.
+His one-year term began on June 1, 2025, and will expire on May 31, 2026.

-Heath has earned multiple awards and scholarships at TTU, including the Undergraduate Outstanding Performance Award from the College of Arts & Sciences and the James E. Sowell Endowed Engineering Scholarship from the Whitacre College of Engineering.
-He was also recognized among the Top Ten First-Year Students by TTU’s Mortar Board Forum Chapter and has been recognized four times on the President’s List.
+Heath has earned multiple awards and scholarships at TTU, including the Undergraduate Outstanding Performance Award from the College of Arts & Sciences, the Texas Tech Volunteer of the Year from University Student Housing and the James E. Sowell Endowed Engineering Scholarship from the Whitacre College of Engineering, which supported his study abroad experience in Rome, Italy in the summer of 2024.
+He was also recognized among the Top Ten First-Year Students by TTU’s Mortar Board Forum Chapter and has been named to the President’s List every semester.